ph7klw76/pngorcdxtoxyztosmile/README.md

 - the **visual QC** script (`xyz_to_structure_png.py`) is useful for inspection, but it is **not** equivalent to the stricter consensus + xTB validation workflow; and
 - the software setup section is a **suggested working environment**, not a frozen or universally verified lockfile.

-If this repository is used as a paper companion, it is a good idea to archive:
-- exact script versions,
-- the pinned software environment,
-- representative inputs,
-- and the specific outputs used in the manuscript or supplementary information.

 ---